 Here, we take a closer look at the simple, cost-effective steps you can take to reduce accident risk, meet your legal health and safety obligations, and look after every member of staff.

 Forklifts and pedestrians should be physically separated, wherever reasonably practicable.
 Using physical segregation measures, such as barriers, designated zones or separate traffic routes to keep them apart, will significantly reduce risk.

-Earlier this year, a company was fined £600,000 after an employee suffered life-changing juries from being struck by a forklift.
+Earlier this year, a company was fined £600,000 after an employee suffered life-changing injuries from being struck by a forklift.
 The HSE’s investigation found that the company failed to implement traffic management arrangements, including vehicle segregation.